 Recently, the FDA and Congress have changed the way that peptides are classified so that now many of them are biological substances, which can only be produced and marketed by drug companies.
 The public is being denied access at a reasonable cost to peptides that have been shown successful results in medical studies and also in treating patients with these banned peptides.
 If patients cannot obtain these peptides from compounding pharmacies, they are more likely to seek them from unregulated online sources that have been shown to sell fake or fraudulent products.

 On September 5, 2019, the FDA issued a regulation on substances (including peptides) that can be compounded.
 Drugs can be compounded only if they consist of materials appearing in the USP-National Formulary, are a component of an FDA-approved drug or appear on the list of Bulk Drugs Substances (503A).
-Many peptides that are being restricted by the FDA have been nominated to be on the 503A Bulk Substance List, but the FDA quickly closed nominations.
-We as group of physicians, patients and our supporters who have signed this petition want to have a public meeting with the FDA scientists and physicians rather than FDA administrators who generally lack any training in the sciences to have peptides nominated on the 503A Bulk Substance List.
+Many peptides that are being restricted by the FDA have been nominated to be on the 503A Bulk Substance List, where they remained for several years.

 On Friday September 29th, 2023, without warning or request for comment, the FDA moved a number of peptide raw material substances that had been nominated years ago to the Category 2 Bulk Drug Substance list – meaning compounding pharmacies are no longer able to compound these drugs.
 Effective immediately, access to these drugs was restricted, and any compounding pharmacy purchasing bulk ingredients that are now listed under Category 2 faces the risk of the FDA “taking action against” that compounding pharmacy, including fines and loss of their license.